David X. Cohen: Early life

-Writing career
+Career

 After three years of graduate school, Cohen took a leave of absence and started writing sample TV scripts.
 In 1992, this landed him a job writing two of the earliest Beavis and Butt-Head episodes.
 In 1993, Cohen began working on The Simpsons, writing or co-writing thirteen episodes.
 Nearly five years later, Cohen would team with Matt Groening to develop Futurama, where he served as writer or co-writer of seven episodes and executive producer, head writer, and showrunner of the series' entire run.
 Cohen has won four Primetime Emmy Awards: Two for Futurama and two for The Simpsons.